dkbandreddi/Maze-Runner/README.md

-Me (Dinesh Kumar 201927043) and my friend (Mehul Kapoor 201917168) have create the Maze Runner Game.
+Me (Dinesh Kumar 201927043) and my friend (Mehul Kapoor 201917168) have created the Maze Runner Game.
 This is a 3D maze-based game where a player navigates through a maze, collects coins, and avoids or pursues NPCs based on power-ups.
 The game is built using Three.js and JavaScript for game logic.

 How to Run.